DeltaLima/nanodesk/README.md

 ## The Operating System

-Actual nanodesk uses **Debian 12 bookworm** as base.
+Actual nanodesk uses **Debian 13 trixie** as base.
 It comes with following programs preinstalled by default

 - JWM Window Manager